13096676951x/SDom/README.md

-# SDoM: A diagnostic model for staging pneumoconiosis based on data expansion and KL entropy judgement
+# WIDINet: A diagnostic model for staging pneumoconiosis based on data expansion and KL entropy judgement

 <p align="center">